Jubaer-Shondhi/grn-inference-pipeline/README.md

 ## Large-Scale Datasets (For more experiment)

-For users who want to run experiments with larger datasets, I have pre-simulated **approximately 1000 datasets** available on Google Drive.
+For users who want to run experiments with larger datasets, I have pre-simulated **approximately 1000 datasets** available on Google Drive (public access).

 ### How to Use